- 206Shares

 - ⅓ cup coconut cream or heavy whipping cream.

-- ½ tsp honey or 8 drops liquid stevia for low carb.
+- ½ teaspoon honey or 8 drops liquid stevia for low carb.

-- ¼ tsp lemon extract or lemon juice
+- ¼ teaspoon lemon extract or lemon juice *optional

 Instructions